 I had a strange dream a couple of nights ago, about an old friend.
 She wasn’t just a friend though – she was more like a sister.
 We were friends for practically my whole life…until we weren’t.
-I had my first sleepovers at her house, I had my first cigarette with her, and she was there the first time my heart was broken (when my kitten was run over).
+I had my first sleepovers at her house, I had my first cigarette with her, and she was there the first time my heart was broken (when my kitten was run over) and when I got married.
 I loved her dearly once upon a time, and I thought we would be in each others’ lives forever.
 Growing apart from my best friend was not something I ever imagined happening to us.

 Boys, jobs, or great distances, I was certain our mutual affection would transcend everything else and nothing would come between us.

 For a long time that’s exactly how it was.
 Whenever we met up the time fell away and it was like we were teenagers again.
 Getting together was always something to look forward to, and never lasted long enough.
 Even if our interests began to diverge as we became adults, we shared the same silly sense of humour and that remained.